dlllonb/sun-game/README.md

 # sun-game
-repository for A&amp;T project about the Sun
+repository for A&amp;T project about the Sun.

+// first commit.